MediaComem/jekyll-brand-social-wall/README.md

 Examples of criteria or questions you should ask yourself or your client:

  - Time of the post (Newest first usually)
- - Numbers of posts (by networks ? one network is preferred ?)
+ - A number of posts (by networks ?
+One network is preferred ?)
  - Hashtags filters
  - One or many accounts (external: retweet, hashtags,...)
- - Numbers of likes/retweet (Like a second choice critera)
+ - A number of likes/retweet (Like a second choice critera)
  - Which media to prioritize ?
 Text vs Pictures ?

 ## What you need to be aware of
+...

 ## Installation

-1. Copy folder `social_wall`  into `_plugins`  within your Jekyll project.
+1. Copy th folder `social_wall`  into `_plugins`  within your Jekyll project.
 2. Generate your social networks credentials
  - Facebook
     - Create and app: https://developers.facebook.com/docs/apps/register